caopulan/starter-hugo-academic/content/publication/2023_concept/index.md

 ---
-title: 'Concept-centric Personalization with Large-scale Diffusion Priors'
+title: 'Image is All You Need to Empower Large-scale Diffusion Models for In-Domain Generation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Feng Zhou
   - Lu Yang
-  - Feng Zhou
   - Tianrui Huang
   - Qing Song

 # Author notes (optional)
 author_notes:
+  - 'Authors contribute equally'
+  - 'Authors contribute equally'
+  - 'Corresponding author'
   -
   -
-  -
-  -
-  - 'Corresponding author'

 date: '2023-11-01T00:00:00Z'
 doi: ''